Jakob-Strobl/exclaim-grammar/spec/examples.md

 # Examples

-Working ideas of how the language is used.
+Working ideas of the language.

 ---